Xmuluneh/alx-zero_day/README.md

 My first readme
-update on the GUI on github
+update on the GUI on github!